Top-Rated West Hartford Employment Lawyers Serving Communities Throughout Connecticut

 If you were fired for an unlawful reason — discrimination, reporting sexual misconduct, refusing to participate in illegal activity, blowing the whistle, etc. — you may have been the victim of wrongful termination.

 You should speak to an experienced West Hartford wrongful termination attorney right away.

 Federal and state workplace regulations protect employees from facing ‘hostile’ conditions on the job.
 A hostile work environment occurs when an employee is made to feel unsafe or unwelcome due to discriminatory behavior by their supervisors or coworkers.

-To be a hostile work environment under the law, the underlying misconduct must be based on a protected characteristic.
-For example, an employee facing sexually based comments or jokes from a supervisor may be the victim of a hostile work environment.
+To be considered a hostile work environment under the law, the underlying misconduct must be based on a protected characteristic.
+For example, an employee that is facing sexually based comments or jokes from a supervisor may be the victim of a hostile work environment.

 Race, national origin, disability, age, and sexual orientation may also all be the basis of a hostile work environment claim in Connecticut.